 “It was a long time before I could banish from my mind the thought of him as I saw him last, the yellow hair, stiff and stained with his life-blood, and the blue eyes closed in the sleep of death.”
 The death of friends would haunt her for many years, one was a captain in the Coldstream Guards, and when she heard he had been killed she became fairly ill with grief for a whole day.
 Later Mary noted ominously “Mind you, a day was a long time to give to sorrow in the Crimea.”

-Yet as a battlefield nurse, this was the job she had chosen.
+Yet as an unofficial battlefield nurse, this was the job she had chosen.
 No one else was doing this on the front.
-To be where the need was greatest and try to alleviate pain, and, when she could to give respite to the mind for an hour or two, which sometimes all too often proved to be the last hours of a man’s life.
+To be where the need was greatest, to try to alleviate pain and, when she could, to give respite to the mind for an hour or two, all too often proving to be the last hours of a man’s life.
 Nowhere was too dangerous for Mother Seacole.

-The 17th of June 1855 was spent making sandwiches, loading up mules and packing her bag full of necessities in preparation to offer help the next morning when the Allies attempted to storm Sevastopol.
+The 17th of June 1855 was spent making sandwiches, loading up mules and packing her bag full of necessities in preparation to go up to the line.
+She would be needed the next morning when the Allies attempted to storm Sevastopol.

-No doubt dressed in her usual bold tones she was allowed to pass through the cavalry screen keeping out spectators from the lines, after being called on by the troops.
-She was let into the temporary hospital on the right flank, the sandwiches soon disappeared, but her oversized bag was passport enough to get her to where she was needed.
+No doubt dressed in her usual bold tones she reached the Cavalry screen keeping out spectators.
+Some soldiers recognised her approaching and called her forwards, she was allowed to pass.
+From there Mary was let into the temporary hospital on the right flank.
+The sandwiches soon disappeared, but her oversized bag was passport enough to get her to where she was needed.
 Gunfire was thundering away from the port, high shots from the Russian guns were flying through the air as she arrived.

 That outposts told her the attack had failed with huge losses, although she had been as close as one might get to the action she had been so busy with the wounded, she had no clue as to the outcome.
 The next day an armistice was put in force and Mary rushed to the scene.